burki-lab/Ammonia/README.md

 In general, it is a good idea to have a repository for each published paper/preprint (a repository contains all of your project's files and each file's revision history [for example](https://github.com/UU-Microbial-Eukaryotes/ebook/commits/main)).

-Also a great idea to have a repository for scripts/workflows used regularly in the lab so that it's easier for newer members to build on previous work.
+Also a great idea to have a repository for scripts/workflows used regularly in the lab so that it's easier for newer members to build on previous work (e.g. the phylogenomics repo started by Harshall and the scripts repo).
+We can also have a repo for commonly used wet lab protocols (long-range PCRs).

+## Uploading code
+Got some scripts on your computer that you want to upload?
+Start off by signing-up for a GitHub account.
+You can also join "organizations" (the burki-lab is an organization on GitHub).
+Choose or create a repo and then